2024 Everest Women's Volleyball League

 2024 Everest Women's Volleyball League (also known as EWVL 2024 or Vatsalya EWVL 2024) was the inaugural season of the Everest Women's Volleyball League, a franchise based Nepalese volleyball league organized by the Infinity Dreams Pvt.
 Ltd. and the Nepal Volleyball Association.
 This edition featured teams from Chitwan, Gandaki, Kathmandu, Lalitpur, Karnali and Madhesh Province.
 The tournament was held from 30 September to 5 October at Dasarath Stadium indoor hall.
 The league carries the name Vatsalya EWVL 2024 due to its title sponsorship by Vatsalya.

+Karnali Yashvis defeated Lalitpur Queens by 3–2 sets (25–17, 25–20, 12–25, 18–25, 15–13) in the final to win the inaugural EWVL title.